-A fantastic way to know whether or not you’re drinking enough water is to look at your urine.
+A fantastic way to know whether you’re drinking enough water is to look at your urine.
 It sounds strange but is very often the best indicator.
-Your urine should appear diluted, light-coloured and happen at least every 2 to 4 hours.
-Unless you are taking vitamin supplements, which make your urine a darker colour.
+Your urine should appear diluted, light-colored, and happen at least every 2 to 4 hours.
+Unless you are taking vitamin supplements, which make your urine a darker color.

 Smart soccer players are aware of their sweat rate and have a strategy that stops dehydration.
 Experts suggest weighing yourself nude before and after one hour of soccer, during which you drink nothing.
 To prevent any loss, it is recommended to keep drinking water or sports drinks every 15 minutes throughout games or training sessions.
 We encourage keeping hydrated to anybody who spends time in the gym or working out.

 Often soccer players can have games that run from 60 to 90 minutes.
 The secret is to target 40 to 80 calories (10 to 20 g) of carbohydrates every 20 minutes.
 You will only start this after the first hour of training because you already have fuel from your pre-workout meal.

 This is useful information for any athletes or fitness enthusiasts out there.
 Particularly when training for more than two consecutive hours.

 The point is to continuously fuel your body daily.
 This way you can train your gut to tolerate the fuel.
 Therefore you’ll be able to enjoy your food and not have to stress about energy levels or intestinal distress.

 If you are going to play soccer or any other form of sport, there is no question that you’ll want to get the best out of your workouts.
 Therefore, you need to understand that top performance is only achievable with a top nutrition plan.